Moong Dal Payasam - Traditional South Indian Dessert

 This authentic moong dal payasam is a creamy, aromatic South Indian dessert made with green moong dal, ghee-roasted cashews, and golden raisins.
 This traditional payasam recipe creates a luscious pudding perfect for festivals, special occasions, or as a comforting sweet treat.
 The moong dal payasam gets its rich texture from slow-cooked lentils and its divine flavor from cardamom and ghee.

-• 2 cups water for pressure cooking
+2cupswater - for pressure cooking

-• ½ cup sugar adjust to taste
+½cup(120g)sugar - adjust to taste

-• 4 cups milk full-fat preferred
+4cupswhole milk - full-fat preferred

 Instructions